hapostgres/pg_auto_failover/README.md

 19:06:47 |     a |     1 | localhost:5001 |           secondary |           secondary
 19:06:48 |     b |     2 | localhost:5002 |             primary |             primary
 ~~~

+The promotion of the secondary node is finished when the node reaches the
+goal state *wait_primary*.
+At this point, the application that connects to
+the secondary is allowed to proceed with write traffic.

+Because this is a switchover and no nodes have failed, node a that used to
+be the promary completes its cycle and joins as a secondary within the same
+operation.
+The Postgres tool `pg_rewind` is used to implement that
+transition.

 And there you have done a full failover from your node a, former primary, to
 your node b, new primary.
 We can have a look at the state now: